 The home has a wide range of puzzles, craft equipment and games.
-We will normally have games consoles and a computer for the young people to use for leisure and home study purposes.
+We will normally have games consoles and a computer for the young people to use for leisure and home study purposes (which will always get priority over game playing!).
 It is linked to the internet which can be used with supervision as dictated by a young person's risk assessment.

-The children's homes team will consult with young people about the provision of opportunities, which promote the development of cultural and artistic needs, and plan for such opportunities will be done at both a group level i.e. in young people's meetings and in key-working sessions and planning meetings.
+The children's homes team members will consult with young people about the provision of opportunities, which promote the development of cultural and artistic needs, and plan for such opportunities will be done at both a group level i.e. in young people's meetings and in keyworking sessions and planning meetings.